-The Master of Science in Applied Analyses and Decision Making program leads bright, highly-motivated post-Bachelor’s students to acquire competencies that allow them to analyze complex real-world problems from multiple perspectives, to present options for addressing these problems, to exercise sound judgment in choosing among the options, and to establish criteria for monitoring and evaluating the efficacy of the decisions that are implemented.
+The Master of Science in Decision Analysis program leads bright, highly-motivated post-Bachelor’s students to acquire competencies that allow them to analyze complex real-world problems from multiple perspectives, to present options for addressing these problems, to exercise sound judgment in choosing among the options, and to establish criteria for monitoring and evaluating the efficacy of the decisions that are implemented.
 This program is guided by KGI’s focus on innovation and engagement, as well as its specific emphasis on translation of knowledge for the common good.
 We focus on developing ways that the material can be used in practical applications.

 After completing the program you will be able to analyze and use data effectively in a variety of fields, to compare options available in any given decision-making scenario, and to establish metrics and systems to evaluate and make intelligent decisions.
 These skills are useful in many professions, ranging from law and business to the life sciences and medicine, and are also central to most academic pursuits.
 The ability to analyze and make intelligent decisions touches virtually all types of human endeavors.